Saturday, June 21, 2025

 • Jesus is the Resurrection and the Life.

-St John wants us to understand and believe that Jesus is truly God, and by believing, we can have eternal life.
+St John wants us to understand and believe that Jesus is truly God.
+John wants us to know that by believing in Jesus, we can have eternal life.

 Why are the gospels important for us?